Limerick City (Dáil constituency)

 Limerick City is a parliamentary constituency in Dáil Éireann, the lower house of the Irish parliament or Oireachtas.
-The constituency elects 4 deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).
+The constituency elects four deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

 The Constituency Commission proposed in 2007 that at the next general election a constituency called Limerick City be created from territory which had been in Limerick East.
 It was established by the Electoral (Amendment) Act 2009.
 Limerick City was first represented at the 2011 general election.

+In the Constituency Review Report 2023, the Electoral Commission recommended the transfer of the electoral divisions of Birdhill, Kilcomenty and Newport to the new Tipperary North constituency, thereby making the Limerick constituencies contiguous with the county boundary.

-From the 2020 general election, the constituency has comprised Limerick City and suburbs, part of County Limerick and a small part of County Tipperary.
-The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:
+The Electoral (Amendment) Act 2023 defines the constituency as: